MoeSalah1999/kubectl_explain_failure/README.md

 """
 # kubectl-explain-failure

+This project explores a gap in Kubernetes diagnostics: the system exposes raw signals but not causal explanations.
+The tool reads Pod and Event data and applies explicit heuristics to explain why a workload failed.
+It’s intentionally read-only and file-based to keep scope controlled.

-A small, read-only diagnostic tool that explains **why a Kubernetes Pod is failing** by correlating Pod status and Events into a human-readable explanation.
+A small, diagnostic tool that explains **why a Kubernetes Pod is failing** by correlating Pod status and Events into a human-readable explanation.

 ## Problem